-Sergio Gonzalez has joined Racing after a stint as Indiana University’s women’s associate head coach coach.
-He boasts more than two decades of coaching experience, including eight years with both women’s and men’s Big 10 Conference programs.
+Gonzalez joined Racing in 2021 after a stint as Indiana University’s women’s associate head coach.
+He boasts more than two decades of coaching experience, including additional collegiate stops at Dayton, Slippery Rock, NJIT and Ohio State.
 Internationally, he has also coached goalkeepers for the U-16 and U-17 national teams.

 Head of High Performance

-Twaddle joins Racing Louisville after most recently spending time in England as Durham Women FC’s head of performance.
+Twaddle joined Racing in 2022 after spending time in England as Durham Women FC’s head of performance.
 Prior to that, she served as Manchester City’s head of strength and conditioning.
-She worked at Man City with current Racing defender Gemma Bonner and forward Nadia Nadim.
+She worked at Man City with current Racing forward Nadia Nadim.
 Twaddle earned her MSc in Exercise Science at Central Connecticut State University, where she was a member of the school’s first women’s soccer team.
 She was named Northeast Conference Player of the Year in 1998 and was inducted into CCSU’s Hall of Fame in 2016.

 Director of Operations

-Flores has spent the past two years as Soccer Holdings’ facility manager.
-She previously served as the National Events Coordinator with the Elite Clubs National League, serving in a vital operations role for the top youth soccer circuit in the country.
-Flores holds a bachelor’s degree in sports administration from the University of Louisville and a master’s degree in sports leadership from Virginia Commonwealth University, where she played collegiately.
+Caitlyn Milby, formerly Flores, joined Racing in 2022 as director of operations.
+Prior to moving into her current role, Milby spent two years as the facility manager for Soccer Holdings.
+She previously served as the National Events Coordinator with the Elite Clubs National League, working in a vital operations role for the top youth soccer circuit in the country.
+Milby holds a bachelor’s degree in sports administration from the University of Louisville, where she played for the soccer team, and a master’s degree in sports leadership from Virginia Commonwealth University.

 Head Athletic Trainer

-Condon is joining Racing after spending the past two years working with New York City FC’s youth academy.
-She has also served as an assistant athletic trainer and graduate assistant Grand Canyon University and the University of North Carolina.
+Condon joined Racing in 2022 after spending the previous two years working with New York City FC’s youth academy.
+She has also served as an assistant athletic trainer and graduate assistant at Grand Canyon University and the University of North Carolina.
 A native of Tomkins Cove, N.Y., Condon has presented research at conferences across the globe and holds ATC, CSCS, PRI and BFR certifications.